gt-cs3220/gt-cs3220.github.io/project2.md

 A) Use [assembler.py] to convert your assembly code into mif file format.
 And then use [miftomem.py].

 Note:
-testall.mem do not cover all corner cases.
+testall2.mem do not cover all corner cases.

 Q)Do we need to create a stack for nested JAL instructions?